Nandayang/Deep-Constrained-Gaussian-Network/README.md

 # Unsupervised Tissue Segmentation via Deep Constrained Gaussian Network
 This is the official implementation of the paper "Unsupervised Tissue Segmentation via Deep Constrained Gaussian Network".

+## Updates
+The Pytorch version will be available soon

 ![image](https://github.com/Nandayang/Deep-Constrained-Gaussian-Network/blob/main/figs/FIG1.jpg)

 For more information about the DCGN, please read the [following paper](https://ieeexplore.ieee.org/document/9844771), [arxiv version](https://arxiv.org/abs/2208.02912):